onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 For the first field, the interpolation is straightforward : the target value is simply the same as the host source.
 The second field interpolation is trickier as you will need the cell->vertex connectivity built during the location computation to link the interpolation weights to the appropriate source nodes.
  -->

++++

 ### Retrieve the `PDM_part_to_part_t` instance

 The communication graph is embodied in the form of a [`PDM_part_to_part_t`](https://numerics.gitlab-pages.onera.net/mesh/paradigm/dev_formation/user_manual/comm_graph/ptp.html#ptp) instance.

-If you recall, a Part-to-part structure is built by specifying the partitions on both sides, as well as the graph Part1 -> Part2.
+If you recall, a Part-to-part structure is built by specifying the partitions on both sides, as well as the graph Part1 $\to$ Part2.

 In this case, *Part1* represents the source mesh and *Part2* the target point cloud.